OmarAl-Saleh/MIPS/README.md

-# hello , We are team from Jordan University of Science and Technology -this final project
+# hello , We are team from Jordan University of Science and Technology - this final project in  JoSDC'23 (Jordan national Semiconductors Design Competition )

 ![image](https://github.com/OmarAl-Saleh/MIPS/blob/pipeline-full-mips-datapath/Simulation/Graphs/Result.png)